Droid80sa/Designer-Upload/README.md

 - 📧 Auto-email notification to selected designer
 - 🗂️ Upload log saved as CSV for tracking
 - 📁 Files stored on `/mnt/nas_uploads` (or mounted volume)
-- 🎨 Modal-based upload form with themed progress bar
+- 🎨 Full-page upload interface with themed progress bar
 - 🧠 Configurable via `config.py` or Docker environment

 ---